VNNikolaidis/nnlib2Rcpp/README.md

 - other performance enhancements.

 Let us know if interested to contribute.

 ---

 We invite anyone to contribute to this software and/or provide feedback, suggestions, report issues or problems.

-Please use the issues option in GitHub or email (vnnikolaidis AT gmail.com) if interested to contribute.
+To contact us, please use the issues option in GitHub or email (vnnikolaidis AT gmail.com).

 ---